PhD Student (Krill Biology, Antarctic Science)

 Institute for Marine and Antarctic Studies, University of Tasmania

-As a young girl I loved to learn about animals.
-I wanted to be a dolphin trainer at Sea World.
-But I wanted more.
-So I decided to study whales and dolphins!
-But I wanted more still.
-I decided to study whole oceans full of animal life!
-And you know what… I did!
-I became a Marine Biologist, someone who learns and finds out about animals and plants that live underwater.
+As a young girl I loved to learn about animals and science.
+Growing up I wanted to be a dolphin trainer at Sea World, so I decided to study whales and dolphins!
+After a long time at school (and a lot of studying) I became a Marine Biologist, someone who researches animals and plants that live underwater.

 Find me on Twitter at @PolarNicole